nicholaschenai/ai-for-code/README.md

 - "Language Models Can Teach Themselves to Program Better": gen puzzle, then gen soln. execute to get correct pairs.
 Use pairs as ft data
 - CodeT filters candidates via execution
 - Including RL, allowing model to interact with code and using the error messages as feedback signal generally helps (eg CodeRL) and makes training more efficient (and smaller model size requirement for same level of performance)
+- [algo](papers/algo.md) first makes oracle which brute forces the soln, then gets another process to attempt the more efficient soln n verify outputs with oracle
 #### Self-consistency
 - clover self consistency